Xray-App/zephyr_cloud_to_xray_cloud/readme.md

+## Important note

-## *This project is no longer actively maintained.
-It is also not covered by Xray product support.
-Please use it at your own risk.*
+**This project is no longer actively maintained.**

+## Description

+This project contains some preliminary and **unmaintained** scripts to migrate Zephyr cloud to Xray Cloud.

+## Disclaimer

+These scripts are provided AS-IS, with no support from the Xray team.
+They require a high level of technical expertise with Xray and Jira.

-# Features
+## Features
  - creates (only) new Test issues, on the same or another project
  - source Test cases can be identified using JQL
  - copies: summary, description, fixVersion, components, labels, priority, custom fields (single value and multivalue)